mohitpai/journey-optimizer.en/help/using/campaigns/content-experiment.md

 ---
-title: Create a content experiment
+title: Create a Content Experiment
 description: Learn how to create a content experiment in your campaigns
 feature: Overview
 topic: Content Management